HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/intellij-idea.html.md

 Intellij Idea is a fully featured IDE with advanced features that include impressive Version Control Integration, Refactoring, Code Formatting, Code Analysis and more.

-Haxe support is provided through an opensource plugin.
+Haxe support is provided through an open source plugin.

 ###Strengths